 What happens after I enter the Growth 500 or Startup 50?

-If your company’s growth rate appears to place you on either list, in the spring of 2019 we will contact you to fill out an in-depth candidates' questionnaire and to verify financial information.
+If your company’s growth rate appears to place you on either list, we will contact you starting in June 2020 to fill out an in-depth candidates’ questionnaire and to verify financial information.
 Once those steps are complete, if your company remains eligible, we will send your chief executive an email to confirm the financial data we have on file is correct.
-If your company makes the ranking, you will be informed before July 1, 2019, though please note that we will not reveal any company’s exact position until the ranking is released.
+If your company makes the ranking, you will be informed before July 30, 2020.
+Please note that we will not reveal any company’s exact position until the ranking is released.

 When will the winners be announced?

 The 2020 Growth 500 and Startup 50 lists will each be revealed on CanadianBusiness.com in September 2020, and in the October 2020 issue of Maclean’s, on newsstands starting in mid-September, 2020.